 The crystals that form the bone mineral start to melt and coalesce together.
 This occurs at a temperature range of °C 700-1200

-These four stages are not discrete phases – a given bone could be experiencing all four stages in different parts of it at the same time.
+These four stages are not discrete phases – a given bone could be experiencing all four stages in different parts at the same time.

 What do these changes mean?

 These stages result in a number of alterations to the bone structure and appearance.
-These can be detrimental for anthropologists who are trying to use these burned remains to produce an osteoprofile.
+These can make it more difficult for anthropologists who are trying to use these burned remains to produce an osteoprofile.

-The Dehydration and Decomposition stages cause an increase in porosity (small holes) in the bone, which leads to increased fracturing, fragmentation and breakage of the bone.
+The Dehydration and Decomposition stages cause an increase in porosity (small holes) in the bone, which leads to increased fracturing, fragmentation and breakage.
 This is why burned remains are often very fragmented.

-The Inversion and Fusion stages result in a reorganisation of the mineral structure of the bone, which leads to shrinkage of the bone, reduced porosity, increased crystallinity and a conversion to a more ceramic-like material.
-In fact, when bone is very well burned it becomes calcined and it can then feel and sound a bit like pottery.
+The Inversion and Fusion stages result in a reorganisation of the mineral structure of the bone, which leads to shrinkage, reduced porosity, increased crystallinity and a conversion to a more ceramic-like material.
+In fact, when bone is very well burned it becomes calcined and it can then feel and sound a bit like ceramic.
 So bone burned at a high intensity can actually preserve much better in the ground than bone burned at a low intensity because of this change to a more ceramic-type crystal structure.

 Below are a series of images of bone burned at differing intensities when viewed under a scanning electron microscope.
 You can see that at low intensity, the bone has holes and fractures in the surface and these get larger under medium intensity burning.
 These features will mean that the bone is more fragile and may not survive so well in the ground.
 Then under higher intensity burning, holes become smaller and the cracks disappear.
 This is the point at which the bone becomes a bit like ceramic and it will then preserve better in the ground.